 - Shorthand: This unit aims to enhance your employability by developing and demonstrating an ability to write and transcribe Teeline shorthand.

-Optional 40 week placement (or a minimum of 30-weeks for 2017 entry), giving you the chance to gain experience and make contacts for the future.
+Optional 30 week placement (minimum), giving you the chance to gain experience and make contacts for the future.

 Year 3/4 (final year)